bimdata/py3dtiles/docker/README.md

 # Docker

+This documentation is intented for developers and contributors.
+For installation option, please see [the installation documentation](../docs/install.rst).

 ## How to build the docker image

 You must run the following command in the root folder of the repository: